 Azure Stack Hub multi-node systems that use the consumption-based billing model should report usage data to Azure for billing purposes.
 Azure Stack Hub operators should configure their Azure Stack Hub instance to report usage data to Azure.

 All workloads must be deployed under tenant subscriptions to comply with the licensing terms of Azure Stack Hub.

 Usage data reporting is required for Azure Stack Hub multi-node users who license under the pay-as-you-use model.
-It's optional for customers who license under the capacity model (see the How to buy page).
+It is optional for customers who license under the capacity model (see How to buy).
 For Azure Stack Development Kit (ASDK) users, Azure Stack Hub operators can report usage data and test the feature.
 However, users won't be charged for any usage they incur.

 Usage data is sent from Azure Stack Hub to Azure through the Azure Bridge.
 In Azure, the commerce system processes the usage data and generates the bill.
 After the bill is generated, the Azure subscription owner can view and download it from the Azure Account Center.
-To learn about how Azure Stack Hub is licensed, see the Azure Stack Hub packaging and pricing document.
+To learn about how Azure Stack Hub is licensed, see Azure Stack Hub packaging and pricing.

 Set up usage data reporting

 To set up usage data reporting, you must register your Azure Stack Hub instance with Azure.
 As part of the registration process, the Azure Bridge component of Azure Stack Hub is configured.
 The Azure Bridge component is what connects Azure Stack Hub to Azure.
 The following usage data is sent from Azure Stack Hub to Azure: